 This policy applies to student(s) who cannot conform to the standards of appropriate behavior as set forth by the American University of Kuwait.
 It is not permissible to interfere with other students' right of access to a university education.
-The Vice President for Student Affairs (or designee) is authorized to suspend or expel students pending investigation, because of disruptive behaviors, and may use the appropriate legal processes as required.
-Nonviolent student dissent does not fall under the purview of this policy.
-For students who exhibit disruptive behavior serious enough to merit disciplinary action, the University may also refer the students for appropriate psychological/psychiatric evaluation.
+The Dean of Student Affairs (or designee) is authorized to suspend or expel students pending investigation, because of disruptive behaviors, and may use the appropriate legal processes as required.